suvedimukti/FIAData/README.md

+# Extract FIA SQLite Database

-# The document details the process to extract Forest Inventory and Analysis (FIA) SQlite database for selected state into comma seperated files.
+The document details the process of extracting the Forest Inventory and Analysis (FIA) SQLite database for the selected states into comma-separated files.